jmillerdesign/Cipher-Behavior-for-CakePHP/README.md

-# Cipher Behavior for CakePHP 1.3
+# Cipher Behavior for CakePHP

 ## Overview

-This behavior handles encrypting and decrypting fields, to store information securely in the database.
+This plugin behavior handles encrypting and decrypting fields, to store information securely in the database.
 It uses either *mcrypt* or CakePHP's built-in *Security::cipher*.
+This version supports CakePHP 2.1.

 ### Installation

-1. Save cipher.php into app/models/behaviors/
+1. Install the plugin as a submodule:

+		git submodule add git@github.com:jmillerdesign/Cipher-Behavior-for-CakePHP.git app/Plugin/Cipher
+2. Load the plugin in Config/bootstrap.php

+		CakePlugin::load('Cipher');
-2. In the model that has the fields to encrypt, add Cipher to the $actsAs array, along with the settings to use.
+3. In the model(s) that has the fields to encrypt, add Cipher.Cipher to the $actsAs array, along with the settings to use.

 		var $actsAs = array(
-			'Cipher' => array(
+			'Cipher.Cipher' => array(
 				'fields' => array('password')
 			)
 		);